-At its meeting on 10 July 2019, Cabinet will consider the head of planning’s report on the Goring Neighbourhood Development Plan.
+Cabinet, at its meeting on 5 December 2019, considered the head of planning’s report on the Berrick Salome Neighbourhood Development Plan.

 Report of the leader of the council

-To receive any updates from the leader of the council.
+To receive any update from the leader of the council.

 Questions on notice